 Does thickness matter with nameplates?
 It will, as it directly affects the outcome of your nameplate projects.
 Aluminum is one example of a metal commonly used in nameplate manufacturing.
 One of the benefits of this material is its expansive thickness range — from 0.002 inches to 0.063 inches.
 Your applications and project requirements should guide you when choosing from thicknesses such as:

-- .002: This extremely thin aluminum is soft and malleable, making it a good choice when embossing or stamping nameplates.
-While it works well for hand-marking applications, this minimal rigidity level doesn’t hold up well during machine pressing applications.
-Affixing the plate with an adhesive offers a more practical solution.
+- .002: This extremely thin aluminum is soft and malleable, making it a good choice when needed a foil label application.
+Affixing the plate with an adhesive offers a more practical solution to rivets or holes.

 - .012: This thickness level gives you a cost-effective manufacturing solution that resists bending.
 Use it for nameplates on doors, desks and other locations where bending could be an issue.
 Because this degree of thickness produces a lightweight aluminum product, you can affix it to the desired surface with adhesives.